 6. Your Financial Projections Are Vital

 If you’ve never budgeted for business before, it would be wise to get an accountant to help you draw up your financial projections.
 How much will it cost to get your business started?
 What will your fixed costs or overheads be?
 Where will you get the finance to launch your business, and what income can you expect the business to make?
+Will you need a small business loan to operate your business financially?

 You also need contingency plans so that your business doesn’t crumble if one of your predictions is slightly off track.
 You may even foresee times when you’ll be needing extra finance.
 Know where and how you will source it in advance.